Cost Automata, Safe Schemes, and Downward Closures: Downward closures of tree languages

-Contrary to the case of words, the presence of sums in our expressions creates some complications in reducing from \SUP to the \kl{diagonal problem}. \AP We deal with these sums by introducing the notion of \intro{versatile trees}.
+\AP We thus deal with sums by considering \kl{trees} like $T_n$, which we call \intro{versatile trees}.
 Intuitively, in order to obtain a \kl{versatile tree} of a \kl{pure product} $P$, for every sum $I=C_1+\dots+C_k$ in $P$ we fix some order of the \kl{contexts} $C_1,\dots,C_k$, and we allow the \kl{contexts} to be appended only in this order. \AP Formally, the set $\intro[\ctree]{\ctree{P}}$ of \kl{versatile trees} of a \kl{pure product} $P$ is defined by induction on the structure of $P$: